-Juliet Sakyi-Ansah, ARB, RIBA, AGIA, is the founder of Studio OASA, a transdisciplinary architectural practice designing scalable solutions for social and environmental impact.
-Juliet blends research, design, and advocacy across academia, practice, and communities.
-Her current research explores how Building Information Modelling (BIM) might enable meaningful participation in settlement upgrading.
-She teaches on the BA Architecture programme at the University of Liverpool and contributes to the MSc People, Leadership and Organisations module at Oxford Brookes University.
-Juliet also founded and stewards The Architects’ Project® and Black in Architecture®, platforms centred on equity, inclusivity, and sustainability within the built environment.
+Her current research investigates how Building Information Modelling (BIM) can support meaningful community participation in settlement upgrading.
+She teaches on the BA Architecture programme at the University of Liverpool and contributes to the People, Leadership and Organisations module on the MSc Project Management programme at Oxford Brookes University.

 Immersive PhD Research & Fieldwork, Accra, 2023